There is a great deal to be proud of at Archbishop Holgate’s School, a school that has served the city since 1546 not

 Achievement come in many different forms and Archbishop Holgate’s is a flourishing school signified by outstanding examination results, sporting and musical achievements, a wide and varied programme of extra-curricular opportunities and whole school celebrations for the entire school community.
 Collectively, as a staff, we enrich our students in many different ways and when they leave Archbishop’s they do so as well-rounded young people with the skills, qualities and relevant qualifications to help them shape their own futures and also to benefit the communities they serve.

-Whilst we will always strive to improve further, it is important that as we take time to pause and celebrate levels of success that are not usual:
+Whilst we will always strive to improve further, it is important that as we take time to pause and celebrate levels of success that are not usual.
+Prior to the pandemic official outcomes across the school were exceptional.

 - As a school we have never been more successful in terms of KS4 and KS5 results.
-At Post 16 we continue to have results in the top 2% nationally and this year we have A Level achievement that has seen 42% of all grades being awarded at A* or A.
+At Post 16 results are in the top 2% nationally with 2019 data showing A Level achievement that included 42% of all grades being awarded at A* or A.

 - At GCSE, 2019 results confirmed a three-year trend of outstanding Progress 8 scores, +0.53 in 2017, +0.60 in 2018 and this year +0.79.
 These results were the strongest in the city for the third consecutive year and in the top 4% nationally.